openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 - SPI_CMD_RX_DATA

    This command is used to configure uDMA QSPI for Rx operation.
 The uDAM QSPI receives SIZE data in multiple of WORD_PER_TRANSF, where each word size is decided by BITS_WORD field of SPI_CMD_RX_DATA.
-   The uDMA QSPI can be configured to use in QPI or SPI mode depending on the value of QPI field of SPI_CMD_RX_DATA comnmand.
+   The uDMA QSPI can be configured to use in QPI or SPI mode depending on the value of QPI field of SPI_CMD_RX_DATA command.
 User can further decide wether they want to read LSB or MSB first depending on LSB filed of SPI_CMD_RX_DATA command.

-   The uDMA QSPI drives ouptut enable pin, spi_oeX_o{X = 0 to 3},  with value 0 during Rx oeration.
+   The uDMA QSPI drives output enable pin, spi_oeX_o{X = 0 to 3},  with value 0 during Rx operation.
 In SPI mode spi_oe1_o is used and in case of QPI mode all enabled pins are used.
    The uDMA QSPI can be configured to perform either quad SPI reception(4 bit per cycle) or standard SPI reception(1 bit per cycle) depending on values of QPI field of SPI_CMD_RX_DATA command.
    The input pins, spi_sdiX_o{X = 0 to 3}, will be read based on the LSB field value of the SPI_CMD_RX_DATA command.

-   In QPI mode, if LSB is set to 0, then spi_sdi0_o will reflect msb bit else it reflects lsb bit of recived data.
+   In QPI mode, if LSB is set to 0, then spi_sdi0_o will reflect msb bit else it reflects lsb bit of received data.
-   In SPI mode, spi_sdi1_o reflects the data recived from the external device.
+   In SPI mode, spi_sdi1_o reflects the data received from the external device.

    uDMA QSPI after reading the WORD_PER_TRANSF words, asserts valid signal of Rx DC FIFO.
 RC DC FIFO when it has enough space samples the data lines at every clock cycle provided that the valid line is asserted.
    The Rx DC FIFO shows readiness to receive data by asserting the ready signal.